bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Attempts to reduce overfitting in the model

-The model was trained and validated on four different data sets to ensure that the model was not overfitting.
+The model was trained and validated on five different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.